×

 What is a normal RPM on a highway?

-Wondering what RPM should a car drive at when on a highway?
 There is no single RPM that is considered “normal” when cruising on a highway.
-To reduce wear and tear to the engine and ensure you get maximum fuel efficiency, it’s best to stay in the 2000-3000 RPM range when driving on a highway at 60-70 mph.
+To reduce wear and tear on the engine and ensure you get maximum fuel efficiency, it’s best to stay in the 2000-3000 RPM range when driving on a highway at 60-70 mph.

 If your car seems to be operating at a higher RPM in such a scenario, it’s better to head to an auto shop and check the engine.
 However, it’s best to stay within safe RPM limits so that you don’t wear out the engine.
 Excessive wear and tear could affect your auto insurance premiums in the long run!